converged-computing/cloud-select/docs/tutorial.md

 ## Database Tutorial

-If you consider yourself an "advanced" user and want a direct interface to the in memory sqlite databse, you can use the `dbshell` function:
+If you consider yourself an "advanced" user and want a direct interface to the in memory sqlite database, you can use the `dbshell` function:

 ```bash
 $ cloud-select dbshell